zeek/try-zeek/manager/static/examples/module/readme.markdown

 Before you dive into Bro Modules we would like to point you on the [Bro Scripting Conventions](https://www.bro.org/development/howtos/script-conventions.html).
 Apart from naming conventions the Bro scripts sets use a convention for file-names and the setup of Modules.
-In the first chapter we already talked about [loading scripts](http://try.bro.org/examples/loading).
+We've already talked about [loading scripts](http://try.bro.org/examples/loading).
 If you have a look into the [Bro Script Packages](https://www.bro.org/sphinx/script-reference/packages.html) you will find that each Module consists at least of two files, `__load__.bro` and